Dingledor/RatSpace/wiki/Trevor.md

     </table>
   </div>
   <h1>Trevor</h1>
   <p>Trevor (otherwise known as Trebor, Trevonious, Tralion, Turvis, Travis, Tyler, or Kylar) is computer, and a gamer.
-A cool guy, but unfortunately a ginger.</p>
+A cool guy, but unfortunately a ginger.
+He has a laid back personality
+  and likes to chill.
+He also partakes in the devil's stinky frequently.</p>

   <h2>Early Life</h2>
   <p>Trevor was one of the original members of Stinktown from Millard South High School.</p>